lukexi/rumpus/ExperimentalMultiplayer.md

-# Rumpus Multiplayer (extra experimental)
+# Rumpus Multiplayer (experimental++)
-This is currently a hack with many caveats.
-You shouldn't do this with anyone you don't know, as you're going to be running arbitrary code that can do absolutely anything.
-Better things are in the pipeline.
-But again, it's extremely fun anyway and you should totally try it if you have friends you can trust.
+This is a hack with caveats: you shouldn't do this with anyone you don't know, as you're going to be running arbitrary code that can do absolutely anything.
+A fluid, effortless multiplayer experience is in the pipeline!
+But it's extremely fun anyway and you should totally try it if you have friends you can trust.

 How it's done: